Oshuma/app_config/README.md

 AppConfig.admin_email  # => 'admin@example.com'
 ```

-AppConfig also supports many different 'storage types', such as YAML and MongoDB,
+AppConfig also supports many different 'storage methods', such as YAML and MongoDB,
 allowing you to tailor AppConfig to many different use cases.
 For example,
 storing your configuration in the same database as your development/production environment.